-- Represented Buddy Holly's heirs in a multi-million dollar royalty dispute against MCA Records.
-On appeal, Brian convinced the Court of Appeal that MCA had unilaterally applied an arbitrary "packaging deduction" to reduce the Hollys' royalties.
+- Represented Buddy Holly’s heirs in a multimillion-dollar royalty dispute against MCA Records.
+On appeal, Brian convinced the Court that MCA had unilaterally applied an arbitrary “packaging deduction” to reduce the Hollys’ royalties.
 The Court of Appeal invalidated the packaging deduction, which resulted in additional royalties due.

-- Represented the plaintiff in a lawsuit wherein plaintiff alleged that he had co-created the hit television series Criminal Minds.
-The matter was resolved confidentially and out-of-court, to the mutual satisfaction of both parties.
+- Represented a plaintiff alleging that he had co-created the hit television series Criminal Minds.
+The matter was resolved confidentially and out-of-court, to the satisfaction of both parties.

-- Represented the insured in a multi-million dollar insurance claim following a fire a Beverly Hills estate formerly owned by Kirk Kerkorian, Sylvester Stallone and Sonny & Cher.
+- Represented the insured in a multimillion-dollar claim following a fire at a Beverly Hills estate formerly owned by Kirk Kerkorian, Sylvester Stallone and Sonny & Cher.
 Brian obtained benefits for his client in excess of $11 million.

-- Represented the plaintiff and cross-defendant in a partnership dispute involving the purchase and development of land.
+- Represented the plaintiff in a partnership dispute involving the purchase and development of land.
 When Brian was retained, the case had already been thrown out by the trial court.
-Brian prevailed upon the Court of Appeal to reverse the adverse judgment, and thereafter favorably settled the matter for his client.
+Brian obtained a reversal from the Court of Appeal, and thereafter favorably settled the matter for his client.

 - Represented a defendant in a three-week bench trial, in which the court found no liability against his client on a $1.6 million construction project dispute.